Washing your baby for the first time can be a daunting experience. Get clued up and follow these basic steps.

 Dr Karbanee also suggests giving infants a baby toothbrush to play with as soon as possible, so they can get used to the sensation.

-Some babies have particularly sensitive skins and will even develop a reaction to bath and skin products formulated especially for babies.
+Some babies have particularly sensitive skin and will even develop a reaction to bath and skin products formulated especially for babies.

 “The main ingredients that tend to irritate the skin are the preservatives and fragrances in some baby products.
 If your baby does have a skin reaction, then only very simple, fragrance-free products should be used.
 If the sensitivity persists, see a doctor to assess if they have an underlying medical problem such as eczema,” says Dr Karbanee.